 Studies carried out in Lyme Bay into the impacts of the 2013/2014 storms, on comparable habitat, found reductions in abundance, diversity and richness after the storms, and impacts on selected indicator taxa (Gall et al., 2020).
 The true impacts of traps may therefore be compounded by impacts from storms (Lewis et al., 2009).
+As such the abrasive impacts of wind-driven trap movements during storm events may be indistinguishable from the direct impacts on the benthos of the storms themselves.

 Stephenson et al. (2015) showed that trap movement can occur during spring or neap tides but was more common during spring tide (four of the six days with significant trap movement), indicating that moderate tidal movement may cause abrasion.
 The distances of trap movements varied with different environmental conditions (swell height and tidal strength), with overall trap movement increasing slightly with increasingly extreme conditions.
 This suggests that a combination of swell height and tidal strength can affect trap movement.
-The area potentially impacted by traps moved by swells and tides ranged from 53 to 115 m2 per trap (mean = 85.8 m2) but there was no significant difference in area impacted between neap and spring tide or swell height (Stephenson et al., 2015).
+The area potentially impacted by traps moved by swells and tides ranged from 53 to 115 m2 per trap (mean = 85.8 m^2) but there was no significant difference in area impacted between neap and spring tide or swell height (Stephenson et al., 2015).
 At a local scale, trap impacts on epibenthic assemblages and species richness may not be detected against the background of natural variability.
+Studies carried out in Florida, assessing the impacts of wind-driven trap movement on coral reef, have highlighted variation in the area of benthic disturbance dependant on depth.
+Single buoyed lobster traps (81 cm × 56 cm × 38 cm) sited on the reef for a period of four to seven months were found to disturb a mean area of the benthos of 4.7 m2 at 4 m depth and 1.1 m2 at 12 m depth respectively (Lewis et al., 2009).
+This suggests that traps deployed in deeper waters will experience less movement as a result of storm conditions.
+Coleman et al. (2013) found that unbuoyed traps resulted in considerably less disturbance to the seabed, indicating that movement of traps results from wind acting on the buoy-line as opposed to the trap itself.
+As traps are commonly deployed as multiple pots spaced along a rope, with buoys attached to each end of the string of gear, this indicates that wind-driven movement will result in less movement of those traps not closely attached to the buoy lines.